olom/ipykernel/docs-elm/README.md

         }
         """
         return completion_data

+    def post_run_cell(self, result):
+        """
+        This is called after executing a cell with the result of that
+        """
+        pass
 ```

 We added another configurable trait to IPythonKernel, code_filters.
 It is a list of filter instances.